koykov/algoexpert.io/binary-tree-diameter/readme.md

 ## Optimal Space & Time Complexity

-Average case: when the tree is balanced O(n) time | O(h) space - where n is the number of nodes in the Binary Tree and h is the height of the Binary Tree
+Average case: when the tree is balanced\nO(n) time | O(h) space - where n is the number of nodes in the Binary Tree and h is the height of the Binary Tree